grokify/alexa-for-business-and-ringcentral-meetings/README.md

 ![](docs/a4b_error_your-enrollment-preference-could-not-be-accessed.png)

 If you have a valid credit card / payment method, you may need to create a new AWS account.

+## Tips

+These are general tips useful when setting up a test / demo system.

+### Auto-Accept Room Requests

+In Exchange Admin, edit the room's "booking delegates" property and select the "Accept or decline booking requests automatically".

 ## Additional Useful Links